 As well as protecting the lives of animals, I’m also against eating crap that’s added to our foods, and more recently (because I wasn’t aware of the extent of its impact), it’s also about reducing the harmful emissions which are helping to create the climatic crisis.

-Why You May Want to Go Vegan
+Why You May Want to Adopt a Vegan Lifestyle

 I’m vegan for every reason that exists.
 My number one reason is the animals and the disgusting treatment which the animals receive in the processing of the meat or dairy products.
 I couldn’t bear to see them suffer so it would be hypocritical to eat them even if I wanted to (which I don’t).